Our Interview with Rodger Painter ...

-Over the last few months, we have had the pleasure of meeting Rodger Painter and sharing some of his wonderful photography with all of you.
-On this page, you can admire some of his collection.
+Over the last few years, we have had the pleasure of meeting Rodger Painter and sharing some of his wonderful photography on the SC Picture Project

-In addition to his visual skills, Rodger has also given us some vivid and nicely written descriptions of his photographs.
-To learn a little more about him, we asked him a few questions that we are now sharing with you.
+In addition to his visual skills, Rodger has also contributed vivid and nicely written descriptions of his photographs.
+To learn a little more about him, we asked him a few questions that we will now sharing with you.

 Meet the man behind the lens ....

-Rodger Painter: I live in the upstate in Gaffney, where I have spent most of my life except for some early years in Florida.
+I live in the Upstate in Gaffney, where I have spent most of my life except for some early years in Florida.

-- SCIWAY: How long have you been taking pictures and what got you started?
-Was it a family member, a beautiful photograph, or ... ?
+How long have you been taking pictures and what got you started?

-- SCIWAY: As your photography has led you around the state, what has been the most unusual scene you have photographed?
-Further, what has been your most beautiful photograph?
+As your photography has led you around the state, what has been the most unusual scene you have photographed?
+The most beautiful?

 Most beautiful photograph?
 I have many favorites.
 My most beautiful photograph, in my eye, usually is the one that I just finished taking.

-- SCIWAY: What is your favorite place in the state to go take pictures?
+What is your favorite place in the state to take pictures?